dfuehrer/MIVCOTS-Public/README.md

 # MIVCOTS_SOFTWARE
 Only Software (Sean, we're looking at you...)

+## Cloning
+Use the command "git clone --recurse-submodules -j8 https://github.com/pdxfrog/MIVCOTS_SOFTWARE.git" to also clone the submodules.

 ## Installing wxWidgets:
 1. Download and run the Windows installer for 3.0.3 (latest stable release)